 Standard Home Insurance policies only consider the area and the type of property and take a much more general view.

-If you fit the criteria of a high net worth Insurer then a much more bespoke policy will be available to you.
+If you fit the criteria of a high net worth Insurer then a much more bespoke policy and insurance service will be available to you.
 This will help, especially if you have managed the flood risk element yourself to mitigate any loss.

 Over the last few years we have seen dramatic floods taking place all over the country.